Kylie Jenner Raises Half A Million Dollars For Charity Through Lip Kit Sales

 A photo posted by Smile Train (@smiletrain) on

-Daily Mail also stated Kylie donated all 100 percent of the proceeds from the sale of Smile to the charity, something that not every brand does when raising money for organizations.
+Daily Mail also stated that Kylie donated all 100 percent of the proceeds from the sale of Smile to the charity, something that not every brand does when raising money for organizations.

 “…donated 100 per cent of the proceeds of sales to the charity, which supports free cleft palate surgery for millions of children around the world.”

-People quoted Smile Train’s CEO as she expressed her gratitude towards Kylie as the cosmetics mogul presented the second check for $300,000.
+People quoted Smile Train’s CEO as she expressed her gratitude toward Kylie, as the cosmetics mogul presented the second check for $300,000.

 “Smile Train has been aware of Kylie’s generous heart and her commitment to helping children through her #IAmMoreThan social media campaign and her many visits to children’s hospitals.”